kubos/kubos-old/docs/architecture-overview.rst

 Hardware Services
 ^^^^^^^^^^^^^^^^^

-Hardware Services are GraphQL Server enpoints that take in Queries/Mutations and utilized the Hardware API to complete them.
+Hardware Services are GraphQL Server enpoints that take in Queries/Mutations and exercise the Hardware API to complete them.
 More information on Hardware Services can be found :doc:`here <services/hardware-services>`, and more information on GraphQL can be found :doc:`here <services/graphql>`.

 Hardware APIs
 ^^^^^^^^^^^^^